spiral/docs/odm/oop.md

 ```

 ## Inheritance
-In addition to aggregation and composition ODM engine provides ability to store Document and it's childs in a same location.
-At moment of class creation ODM will automatically resolve what instance has to be used to represent such data.
-We can demonsrate this functionality using following example:
+In addition to aggregation and composition, the ODM engine provides the ability to store Document and it's children in the same location.
+When class is created, ODM will automatically resolve what instance has to be used to represent such data.
+We can demonsrate this functionality using the following example:

 ```php
 class Moderator extends User